Timberwulf75/game_project/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the `https://github.com/Timberwulf75/game_project/blob/main/LICENSE`.
 See the LICENSE file for details.